 Specialist General Medical Council (GMC) Lawyers

-With offices in Manchester and London, we are able to provide expert representation for healthcare professionals throughout the course of their dealings with the GMC, advising at all stages of the disciplinary proceedings, from initial referral to the Interim Order Tribunal to, if necessary, full Fitness to Practice hearings before the Medical Practitioners Tribunal Service (MPTS).
+With offices in Manchester and London, we are able to provide expert representation for doctors throughout the course of their dealings with the GMC, advising at all stages of the disciplinary proceedings, from initial referral to the Interim Orders Tribunal to, if necessary, full Fitness to Practice hearings before the Medical Practitioners Tribunal Service (MPTS).

 As professionals, we understand the anxiety that a potential appearance before a disciplinary committee can cause in terms of the potential loss of, or a restriction upon, one’s ability to practice.
 At all stages of the investigation we will make appropriate representations on your behalf with a view to allowing your practice to continue unhindered.

-We have a developed a practice robustly defending professionals due to appear before the GMC, whether arising from criminal allegations or not and have earned a reputation for meticulous preparation, sound advice and excellent results.
+We have developed a practice robustly defending professionals due to appear before the MPTS, whether arising from criminal allegations or not and have earned a reputation for meticulous preparation, sound advice and excellent results.

 What type of GMC matters can Olliers assist with?

-We are also able to assist with the following:
+We are able to assist with the following:

 - Providing expert advice during the course of GMC investigations